PacktPublishing/Software-Architecture-with-Cpp/ch08/README.md

 ### Testing

 To run tests from each of the projects, cd into their respective build directory, and then simply run `ctest`.

-### Installing

-In the build directory, run `cmake --install .` to install the software into `${CMAKE_PREFIX_PATH}`.
-If no prefix is given, it will install system-wide.
-To change this, add `-DCMAKE_INSTALL_PREFIX=/path/to/install/to` to your cmake invocation.

-### Packaging

-In the build directory, run `cpack`.
-Simple as that.
-Assuming you're running on a system supporting DEB packages, you'll get a .tar.gz file, a .zip file, and a .deb package.

-### Building a Conan package

-In the build directory, run `cmake --build . --target conan`.

-### Building a Docker container

-In the build directory, run `cmake --build . --target docker`.